 We provide guidance using our market research and expertise to significantly improve your marketing, sales and product efforts.
 We offer a portfolio of advisory, research, thought leadership and digital education services to help optimize market strategy, planning and execution.

 IBM redesigned its business intelligence platform, now called IBM Cognos Analytics.
 Expected to be released by the end of 2015, the new version includes features to help end users model their own data without IT assistance while maintaining the centralized governance and security that the platform already has.
-Our benchmark research into information optimization shows that simplifying access to information is important to vr_Info_Optimization_01_whos_responsible_for_information_availabilityvirtually all (97%) participating organizations, but it also finds that only one in four (25%) are satisfied with their current software for doing that.
+Our benchmark research into information optimization shows that simplifying access to information is important to virtually all (97%) participating organizations, but it also finds that only one in four (25%) are satisfied with their current software for doing that.
 Simplification is a major theme of the IBM Cognos redesign.

 The new IBM Cognos Analytics provides a completely Web-based environment that is consistent in the user interface and security across multiple devices and browsers.
 The redesigned interface follows IBM’s internal cultural shift to base product development first on the user experience and second on features and functionality.
 This may be a wise move as our research across multiple analytic software categories finds usability to be organizations’ most often important buying criterion.